-The need: Unfortunately, there are many gaps in our current understanding of ALTs in North America including phenology, dispersal, and blood-feeding effects (health, welfare, and economics including pathogen transmission).
-While we know this tick will be a problem, we lack the foundational, educational, and management information for those at risk (companion animals, livestock, and wildlife) and those stakeholder helping to solve the problem (Extension, veterinarians, and producers).
+The Need: Unfortunately, there are many gaps in our current understanding of longhorned ticks in North America including phenology, dispersal, and blood-feeding effects (health, welfare, and economics including pathogen transmission).
+While we suspect this tick will be a problem, we lack the foundational, educational, and management information for those at risk (companion animals, livestock, and wildlife) and those stakeholder helping to solve the problem (Extension, veterinarians, and producers).

-Our objectives are to expand surveillance efforts for this pest; to assess prevention, detection, and response strategies; and to develop educational materials as a first step in protecting animals from ALTs.
+Our Role at UT: Our objectives are to expand surveillance efforts for this pest; to assess prevention, detection, and response strategies; and to develop educational materials as a first step in protecting animals from this tick species.